frgonzalezb/NEW_microKORG_Program_Decoder/README.md

 ## Privacy

 Just like the original, this webapp is made to be as secure as possible and keeps the **frontend-only** and **no-cookies** policy.
 There's no backend nor third-party services, and cookies are not really needed at all, since all data processing is done on your local computer, and every session is completely destroyed when you close the browser or refresh the page.
 You can tell this by cheking the `Application` tab in the your browser's developer tools.
-You can also run this webapp totally local and offline on your computer (more details below).

 The webapp only stores the selected light or dark mode (or the `Auto` default value) in the `localStorage` of your browser.
 Check `color-modes.js` in the `app/assets/js/` directory for details.